 Pesticide use must adhere to State of Minnesota statutes regarding pesticide control.
-See the Minnesota State Revisor Web site for the statute text: Pesticide control.
+See the Minnesota State Revisor website for statue text on pesticide control.

 As before, lakeshore and neighborhood associations wishing to treat for forest tent caterpillars should check with their local units of government to make sure they are complying with state and local regulations.
 All pesticide use needs to be in full compliance with labeled rates and instructions.